Banat Republic: Later echoes

 Soviet presence peaked with the establishment of a Romanian communist state in 1948.
 During its early stages, this new regime redesigned the administrative map, and by 1952 had re-amalgamated the Romanian Banat into Regiunea Timișoara.
 From 1956, the unit was extended northwards, incorporating parts of Arad Region.
 The advent of Romanian national communism in 1960 was initially signaled by the renaming of territorial units with their more traditional form: the creation of Regiunea Banat was welcomed as a sign of "re-Romanianization" and "partial return to the traditional forms of administrative organization".
 Within eight years, the larger units were folded back into counties by the national-communist leader, Nicolae Ceaușescu.
 The nationalist drive later came with renewed suspicion toward autonomy movements, and toned down internationalism.
 In 1972, an article by C. Mîcu, which contained some praise of the 1918 Republic, was mistakenly published by the Union of Communist Youth, prompting the intervention of official censors.

 Writing in samizdat form during the 1980s, philosopher Ion Dezideriu Sîrbu argued that repression and "darkness" were prompting the provinces back into autonomist stances.
 As he noted, the Banat and other regions needed to be devolved by a Romanian "perestroika".
 The anti-communist Revolution of 1989, which began in Timișoara, reignited controversies about autonomy and separatism.
 Before his toppling and execution, Ceaușescu accused the revolutionaries of wanting to separate Transylvania and the Banat from Romania.
 This charge was again proffered in disputes between the post-communist National Salvation Front and its opponents.
 Members of the former spuriously claimed that the latter's Proclamation of Timișoara was about regional autonomy.

 During the Ceaușescu era, the Swabian exodus had been accelerated, as the regime had agreed to provide exit visas for tens of thousands of Romanian Germans in exchange for hard currency.
 Especially after the Revolution, Banatian autonomy or independence were again taken up as causes—in this instance, by various members of the Romanian majority in the eastern Banat.
 These groups, flying a white cross on green as their flag, became interested in recovering the region's Habsburg heritage, and in some cases declared themselves ethnically distinct from other Romanians.
 In 2013, activists from this movement endorsed both regional independence and European federalism.
 The green flag became popular as a sign of regional affiliation, and was prominently displayed during the anti-government rallies of 2014.
 This issue was highlighted by the pro-government Social Democrats, who saw it as a move toward autonomy or independence; that claim was denied by members of the Banat League.
+The flag was also flown at the 2026 rallies in support of the mayor Dominic Fritz, who entered in a conflict with the Constitutional Court of Romania.